 - Cozy Cone Pool–10:00 a.m. until 11:00 p.m.

-Please note that the pool hours adjust from time to time throughout the year.
+*After Labor Day, the pool hours usually run between 10:00 a.m. and 10:00 p.m.
+Please note that pool hours adjust from time to time throughout the year.
 So you’ll want to check the hours during your visit.
 They are posted at the main entrance to each pool.

-Before we look at each pool in detail, I wanted to mention that towels are provided in bins at each pool.
-This is standard at every resort pool at Disney World.
+Before we look at each pool in detail, I wanted to mention that complimentary towels are provided in bins at each pool.
+This is standard at every pool at the Walt Disney World Resort.
 So you won’t need to pack them.

-Since Disney’s Art of Animation is a value resort, the pools do not have a waterslide or hot tubs.
+Since Disney’s Art of Animation is a value resort, the pools do not have a waterslide or hot tub.
 We have a separate list of Disney Hotels that have a waterslide.
-However, the resort has other recreational elements geared toward children, which we’ll discuss further below.
+However, the resort has other recreational offerings geared toward children, which we’ll discuss further below.

 The Big Blue Pool

-The Big Blue Pool is the feature pool at Disney’s Art of Animation Resort.
+The Big Blue Pool is the feature pool at Disney’s Art of Animation Resort Hotel.
 It contains over 308,000 gallons of water and is inspired by Disney’s Finding Nemo film.

-The pool sits directly behind the resort’s lobby.
-It is centered between the Finding Nemo section of the resort.
+The pool sits directly behind Animation Hall, the resort’s lobby.
+It is centered between the Finding Nemo section of the resort and the Disney Skyliner.
 A zero-depth entry area is available on one end of the pool.

 A few pool rules are posted, including the maximum pool depth, which is 4′ 11″ (4 feet, 11 inches).
-(This is the maximum pool depth at all of Art of Animation’s pools.)
+(This is the maximum pool depth at all Art of Animation pools.)

 Complimentary life jackets are available at the Big Blue Pool and other pools.
 Lifeguards are also on duty at all of Art of Animation’s pools.